qbee-io/file-upload-action/README.md

 Upload files to the qbee.io file manager within GitHub runners.

 # Usage
-To use this action make sure to use our [authentication action](https://github.com/qbee-io/authenticate-action) before the file upload such that the authorization token can be passed.
+To use this action make sure to use our [authentication action](https://github.com/qbee-io/authenticate-action) before the file upload.

 A sample GitHub action file in your repository would look like this